palakpaneerer/python-environment-setup/README.md

 - 'venv' for modules version management
 Demerit: It is difficult to convey this virtual environment to others with this method.

+### Process Menu
-### Procedure Flow
+### Process Flow for the first time
-1. Uninstall Anaconda
+4-1.
+Uninstall Anaconda
-2. 現状確認
-3.
+4-2.
+Check the current state
+4-3.
+Install pyenv
+4-4.
+Install poetry

+### Process Flow to make a new project from the second time

 ## 4. Uninstall Anaconda
 1. Open Anaconda Prompt using the Windows search